lanijw/viafrancigena/README.md

     Google Maps for.
 These accomodations contain "[Coordinates]" in the coordinate column, but are then removed from the list when parsing to the waypoint XML and latex overview.
-* Some of the accomodation has a question mark in front.
+* Some of the accomodation has a question mark in front of the town name.
 For these accomodations something is unclear.
 The most common reason I marked an accomodation like that, is because I wasn't sure where they were located.
 * It costs something to entertain accomodations like these.
 If the price says "donation" that doesn't mean you should just walk away not having given anything.
 Please give at the very least 10EUR as a donation where at all